 These walks had apparently been instituted to shield my virginal ears at a very young age from our own parent’s explosive vitriol.
 As my sister once said to me, before the denouement of our relationship decades ago, when asked if they had always fought like this, since she had been around a decade longer than I, her response, “It started when you were born.”

 My sister effectively left me alone in this House of Horrors when I was about seven years old to go off to college as far away as she could get.
 In hindsight, I suppose I would have done, and actually did, the same thing years later.
 But until that magic moment of matriculation into my own semi-adulthood, I was stuck with the Punch and Judy school of parenting, albeit without the physical battering but most certainly an ego-crushing barrage or verbal slings and arrows that would make any preteen quiver.

 And shake and shrink into myself I did.
-Until I was old enough and emotional coherent enough to physically step between them as they engaged yet again into who was “ruining me” at which point I screamed “SHUT UP!”
+Until I was old enough and emotionally coherent enough to physically step between them as they engaged yet again into who was “ruining me” at which point I screamed, “SHUT UP!”

 At eight, I found a volubly lower family had moved in down the lane and so I packed up my emotional baggage and went to their crazy household where I could hide in plain sight and meld into the fabric of a more normal family that held none of the terror that my own did.
 I have stuck around for sixty years now.